 SPAN 427.
 Studies in Language Policy and Cultural Identity.
-3 or 4 hours.
+3 or 4 hours

 Examines the development, articulation, and effects of language policies on identity formation and culture.
 Focuses on the United States and the Spanish language, although other countries and languages are included.
-Course Information: 3 undergraduate hours.
+Course Information: Same as LALS 427.
+3 undergraduate hours.
 4 graduate hours.
 Taught in English.
 Prerequisite(s): Junior standing or above.
 Reading and writing knowledge of Spanish.